 In a headline the other day, Axios warned of a "white-collar bloodbath."
 The CEO of the artificial intelligence firm Anthropic told the publication that AI could destroy half of all entry-level, white-collar jobs in the next one to five years and drive the unemployment rate up to 10-20%, or roughly Great Depression levels.
 This sounds dire, but we've been here before.
 In the 1930s, John Maynard Keynes thought that labor-saving devices were "outrunning the pace at which we can find new uses for labor."
 Analysts thought the same thing in the 1960s, when John F. Kennedy warned "the automation problem is as important as any we face," and in our era, too. is 4.2%.
 Rob Atkinson of If a prediction has been consistently wrong, doesn't necessarily mean that it will forever be wrong.
 Still, we shouldn't since 1940. have much confidence in the same alarmism, repeated for the same reasons.
-If technological advance was really a net killer of jobs, the labor market should and the unemployment rate the Information Technology and Innovation Foundation points out that the average unemployment rate in the United States hasn't changed much over the last century, despite productiviwork. ty -- the ability to produce more with the same inputs times.
-Technology increases productivity, driving down costs and making it possible to invest and spend on other things, creating new jobs that replace the old.
-This is the process of a society becoming wealthier, and it's why nations that innovate are better off than those that don't. -- increasing almost 10 The rise of personal computers collapsed the demand for typists and word processors.
+If technological advance was really a net killer of jobs, the labor market should the effects of automation any the Information Technology and Innovation Foundation points out that the average unemployment rate in the United States hasn't changed much over the last century, despite productivity -- the ability to produce more with the same inputs -- increasing almost 10 increases Technology productivity, driving down costs and making it possible to invest and spend on other things, creating new jobs that replace the old.
+This is the process of a society becoming wealthier, and it's why nations that innovate are better off than those that don't.
+The rise of personal computers collapsed the demand for typists and word processors.
 These positions were often held by women.
 Did this decimate the economic prospects of women in America?
 No, they got different, and frequently better, jobs.
 Spreadsheets drastically reduced the demand for bookkeepers and accounting clerks.
 Did this end the profession of accounting?
 No, there was an increase in more sophisticated accounting roles.
 The job market has never been stuck in amber.
-The MIT economist David Autor co-authored a study that found that the majority of current jobs are in occupational categories that arose It's true that artificial intelligence is projected to affect white-collar jobs -- computer programming, consulting, law and the like have been in decline since -- more than prior waves of technological change. the invention of the wheel.
-But these kinds of jobs Instead, we live in a time shouldn't be immune from of technological marvels, the effects of automation more than factory work has been.
+The MIT economist David Autor co-authored a study that found that the majority of current jobs are in occupational categories that arose It's true that artificial intelligence is projected to affect white-collar jobs -- computer programming, consulting, law and the like -- more than prior waves have been in decline since the invention of the wheel. of technological change.
+Instead, we live in a time But these kinds of jobs of technological marvels, shouldn't be immune from and the unemployment rate more than factory work has been.
 AI will end up augmenting many jobs -- helping workers become more efficient -- and there will be a limit to how much it can encroach on human foundation.org.